 Technical note.
 If we consider Wikipedia or some other sources saying 5-8 or 6-8 L/min as a normal range for minute ventilation, then hyper means more than 8 L/min.
-With numerous studies that found about 12 L/min as an average and bell-shape or Gaussian distribution with standard deviation 2-3 L/min (also common), we know that about 90% will be in the range from 10 to 14 or 9 to 15 L/min.
+With numerous studies which have found about 12 L/min to be an average and bell-shaped or Gaussian distribution with standard deviation 2-3 L/min (also common), we know that about 90% will be in the range from 10 to 14 or 9 to 15 L/min.
 The remaining part will have less than the lower range 9 or 10, or higher than the upper range that 14 or 15 L/min.
 Therefore, less than 10% of subjects (even less than 5%) are within or less than the norm.
 We can get the same result even if you assume 6-9 or 5-9 as normal values.
-These are basics of the theory of probability.
+These are the basics of the theory of probability.

 There is a certain minimum number of minute ventilation at rest that provides maximum body oxygenation and amazing health benefits.
 This number in Liters per minute is provided right below here as your bonus content.

 For clinical techniques that are used by hundreds of medical doctors in order to treat hyperventilation, visit the Section of this site "Breathing Techniques".